 It’s good to keep in mind that therapy isn’t a cure-all and there are some downsides sometimes, e.g., feeling upset talking about what’s bothering you.
 We will try and maximise the benefits and minimise the risks so that you can get the most out of it.

-I have expertise in a number of evidence-based therapies including:Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT) Acceptance and Commitment Therapy (ACT), Family and Systemic Therapy.
+I use a number of evidence-based therapies including:Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT) Acceptance and Commitment Therapy (ACT), Family and Systemic Therapy.
 I have a working understanding of some Māori models of health and intervention.

 What isn’t in my approach?

-Some people really want to deep dive into their past and understand what has happened to them which is completely understandable.
-While I do focus on building insight and understanding how you might have come to where you are, I also have a future-focused practical side.
+Some people really want to deep dive into their past and spend a lot of time there.
+While I do focus on building insight and understanding how you might have come to where you are, especially at the start, I also have a present-focused practical side.
 For example, what can we do now to manage the impact of past events, or see them in a different light.

 I have been practicing as a Clinical Psychologist since 2016.
 I have worked in child and adolescent mental health services for those with moderate to severe mental health issues.
 I have also worked for the Department of Corrections doing assessment and treatment of adults for offending behaviours, as well as working on design and implementation of group treatment programmes and delivering supervision to psychologists and other professionals.